I graduated from the University of Florida with a Bachelor’s degree in Computer Science in 2003 and a Master’s Degree in Computer Engineering in 2005.

 In 2014, ASR Pro was acquired by Dealertrack.
 I switched role to software engineering manager and helped my team through the transition.
 ASR Pro was rebranded as Service Pro.

 In 2016, Dealertrack was acquired by Cox Automotive.
 Service Pro was moved under a subsidiary Xtime and rebranded again as Xtime Inspect.
 In 2018, I transitioned to software architect and shifted my focus back to the technical side.
-In 2019, we migrated our infrastructure to AWS.
+Since then, I had migrated our infrastructure to AWS, set up disaster recovery plan, and implemented blue/green deployment.